faizahkureshi232/portfolio123/content/pages/projects/project-one.md

 date: ''
 client: ''
 description: >-
-  This project is very cool and well a mini version of Ray Ban smart glass (without the glass hehe).
-Its hard to imagine that I wrote all this and it might be because my friend help me with it :) But it was me directing her all along
+  This project is a super cool, scaled-down version of Ray-Ban smart glasses—minus the actual glasses (because who needs those, right?).
+While it might be hard to believe I pulled this off, I had a little help from my talented friend.
+But hey, I was the one directing the show, brainstorming ideas, and making sure everything came together perfectly.
+So yes, this project has my vision (pun intended) written all over it!
 featuredImage:
   type: ImageBlock
   url: /images/bg1.jpg